prakhar1989/docker-curriculum/README.md

 <a id="dockerrun"></a>
 ### 1.1 Docker Run
 Great!
-Lets now lets run a docker **container** based on this image.
+Let's now run a Docker **container** based on this image.
 To do that we are going to use the almighty `docker run` command.

 ```
 $ docker run busybox
 $
 ```
 Wait, nothing happened!
 Is that a bug?
 Well, no. Behind the scenes, a lot of stuff happened.
-When you call `run`, the docker client finds the image (busybox in this case) loads up the container and then runs a command in that container.
-When we run `docker run busybox`, we didn't provide a command so the container booted up, ran an empty command and then exited.
+When you call `run`, the Docker client finds the image (busybox in this case), loads up the container and then runs a command in that container.
+When we run `docker run busybox`, we didn't provide a command, so the container booted up, ran an empty command and then exited.
 Well, yeah - kind of a bummer.
 Let's try something more exciting.

 ```
 $ docker run busybox echo "hello from busybox"
 hello from busybox
 ```
 Nice - finally we see some output.
-In this case, the docker client dutifully ran the `echo` command in our busybox container and then exited it.
+In this case, the Docker client dutifully ran the `echo` command in our busybox container and then exited it.
 If you've noticed, all of that happened pretty quickly.
 Imagine booting up a virtual machine, running a command and then killing it.
 Now you know why they say containers are fast!
 Ok, now it's time to see the `docker ps` command.
-The `docker ps` command tells you what all containers are currently running.
+The `docker ps` command shows you all containers that are currently running.

 ```
 $ docker ps
 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
 ```
 Since no containers are running, we see a blank line.
-Let's try a more useful variant - `docker ps -a`
+Let's try a more useful variant: `docker ps -a`
 ```
 $ docker ps -a
 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS                      PORTS               NAMES
 305297d7a235        busybox             "uptime"            11 minutes ago      Exited (0) 11 minutes ago                       distracted_goldstine
 ff0a5c3750b9        busybox             "sh"                12 minutes ago      Exited (0) 12 minutes ago                       elated_ramanujan
 ```
 So what we see above is a list of all containers that we ran.
 Do notice that the `STATUS` column shows that these containers exited a few minutes ago.
-You're probably wondering that if there's a way to run more than just one command in a container.
-Let's try that now
+You're probably wondering if there is a way to run more than just one command in a container.
+Let's try that now:
 ```
 $ docker run -it busybox sh
 / # ls